neuralblades/team-polls/README.md

 2. Access the application at http://localhost:5001

+### Cloud Deployment

+The application can be deployed to Render using the provided configuration:

+1. Push your code to GitHub

+2. Connect your GitHub repository to Render

+3. Use the `render.yaml` file for automatic deployment configuration

+4. Create the necessary secrets in Render dashboard

+5. Deploy the application

 ### Horizontal Scaling

 To run the application with multiple API instances for horizontal scaling: